Conor-20105865/Conor-20105865/README.md

-<h2 align="left">Hi 👋!
-My name is Conor and I'm a Cyber Security Student, from Ireland</h2>
+<h2 align="left">Hi!
+I'm Conor — a Cybersecurity & Digital Forensics student from Ireland</h2>
+<p align="left"> Passionate about protecting digital worlds, building secure systems, and constantly learning in the ever-evolving world of cybersecurity.</p>

 ###